tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 2.2.3 =
+* Website link now goes directly to your dashboard
+* Fixed compression issue for some fopen users.

 = 2.2.2 =
 * Improved robustness in case an unexpected network error occurs.
 * Fixed false positive warning with Sucuri scanner.